deislabs/mystikos/doc/dev-jumpstart.md

 # Mystikos Developer's Jumpstart Guide

+This document contains an overview of the code layout and development model, to help a new developer get started writing code for the project.
+It's a good read before your first PR.

 ## Browsing the source code

 Please see [README](../README.md) for how to obtain the source code.